axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakerb"></p>

 <h1>Trust Agreements</h1>
- <p>They had talked about what Xin knew about Trust Agreements, and they were now working through one they found online.
+ <p>They had talked about what Th&uacute;y knew about Trust Agreements, and they were now working through one they found online.
 They would then be ready to ask future potential <span class="_paradigm">rHEALTH</span> to go through it, add their piece, and modifiy as needed.</p>
  <p class="_speakera">I am still not clear on what co-owned company is.</p>
  <p class="_speakerb">It is a company that is not owned by anybody in particular.
 It is owned by the peope who contribute to it.</p>
  <p class="_speakera">So, if we take time off, we are owners anymore?
 That doesn&rsquo;t seem right!</p>